Photo by Luis Villasmil from Unsplash

 No one wants to wake up feeling like a dead battery, but unfortunately, many people around the world feel this way.
 Some people take it too far, working long hours every day and having little to no sleep.
 Unhealthy sleeping habits and poor work management are only a few of the many reasons they end up feeling burnt out from work.

 Working hard consistently doesn’t mean you have to be sleep-deprived.
 It doesn’t mean you don’t get to take a break anymore either.
 However, what it truly means is giving your best day by day without compromising other important aspects of your life as well.

-DRAWING THE LINE BETWEEN BEING CONSISTENT AND FEELING BURNT OUT
+WHERE TO DRAW THE LINE BETWEEN BEING CONSISTENT AND FEELING BURNT OUT?

 This misconception has made a lot of people like robots, and they turn a blind eye.
 What you should be is consistent with your determination to grow, willpower to make progress, and the positive attitude to cope with failure.
 Your worth shouldn’t be quantified by your productivity every day.
 Many things go on in our lives that must be given equal importance like looking after our health and being with loved ones.
 No one should be working too hard every single day at the expense of our health and sanity.

 In this day and age of technological advancement, to work hard consistently is a rare quality to find nowadays.
 It is not only necessary but also a strategic approach to achieve your dreams quicker.
 Being consistent means matching vision with discipline.
 Being consistent entails a strong grasp and full outlook of the big picture while working on the tasks at hand to accomplish the small goals.